"splink" is happy and "phrouth" is scary: Emotion Intensity Analysis for Nonsense Words: Conclusion Future Work

 We found that our emotion intensity regressors do predict emotion intensity based on word form and pronunciation, although only to a limited degree for nonsense words.
 Training on nonsense items and testing on real vocabulary entries results in a low performance, thus indicating that the meaning of known words overrules patterns that can be deduced from nonsense ones.
 When learned the other way around, our computational models make use of patterns found in real words that, to some degree, allow the emotion intensity prediction on nonsense counterparts.

 One limitation of this first study of written nonsense words and their emotion association is the comparably limited size of the corpus we compiled.
 Future work could perform the annotation study with more items and across more diverse sets of annotators.
 Furthermore, our analysis focused on single phonemes that we selected based on their frequency in the data.
 This way of selecting the phonemes under investigation neglects the dependence between their frequencies and their positions.
 It also disregards potential interactions between different phonemes, as well as the role of less frequent phonemes in emotion intensity decisions.
-As an upcoming, more fine-grained analyses, could take into account these types of considerations.
+Future work should take into account these types of considerations.